-After the success of Band of Brothers, Lewis played Soames Forsyte in the ITV remake The Forsyte Saga, shown as a Masterpiece Theatre miniseries.
-He then starred in the Stephen King adaptation Dreamcatcher, as well as the film Keane and the television special Jeffrey Archer: The Truth.
-In 2005, Lewis appeared in the BBC adaptation of the Shakespearean comedy Much Ado About Nothing.
+After Band of Brothers, Lewis played Soames Forsyte on the ITV remake of The Forsyte Saga, shown as a Masterpiece Theatre miniseries.
+He then starred in the adaptation of Stephen King's Dreamcatcher, as well as in the feature film Keane and the television special Jeffrey Archer: The Truth.
+In 2005, Lewis appeared on the BBC adaptation of the Shakespearean comedy Much Ado About Nothing.

-In 2008, Lewis starred as main character Charlie Crews in the United States television series Life.
+In 2008, Lewis starred as Charlie Crews on the American television series Life.
 Only half of the first season aired, due to the Writer's Guild of America strike that year.
 Despite its rocky start, the show won an AFI Award for best television series.
 The show was cancelled by NBC the following season, replaced in the network schedule by The Jay Leno Show.

-Since 2011, Lewis has had a starring role as Sergeant Nicholas Brody in the psychological thriller series Homeland, on the Showtime network.
+From 2011-13, Lewis enjoyed a starring role as Sergeant Nicholas Brody on Showtime's psychological thriller series Homeland.
 His performance earned him a 2012 Primetime Emmy Award (outstanding lead actor in a drama series).
 Homeland also won an Emmy for outstanding drama series, and a Golden Globe Award for best television series.
-Additionally, Lewis's co-star, Claire Danes, garnered a 2012 Emmy Award (lead actress in a drama series) for her performance on the show.
+In 2015, Lewis garnered both Emmy and Golden Globe nominations for his performance as Henry VIII in the miniseries Wolf Hall.

 Damian Lewis has been married to actress Helen McCrory since 2007.
 The couple has two children.

 Both Lewis and McCrory are involved with charity work, particularly the London children’s organization Scene & Heard.
-In 2006, Lewis was a player for England on the UNICEF charity program Soccer Aid.
+In 2006 and 2010, Lewis was a player for England as part of the UNICEF charity program Soccer Aid.
 In 2014, he was appointed Officer of the Order of the British Empire.